unlight/asmt-javascript-questions/README.md

 - Declarative vs Imperative programming in its application to Angular and/or HTML/CSS/JS apps.
 Shortcomings and benefits of each approach.
 - How would you convince me to change my webapp to use Angular.js if I were a customer and I didn’t know anything about technical details?
 - Your favorite FE framework.
-- Imagine you need to choose framework for your new project.
+- Imagine you need to choose library or framework for your new project.
 Which criterias will you use to make decision?
   - What are you actions when you need to decide between two libraries that you’ll use in your project?
 - Imagine you write your own custom framework for project needs.
 Could you please compare your framework with anyone, you're familiar with (AngularJS, Backbone, etc).
 Do you adree that developing custom framework might be efficient than using existing one and why?
 - How to improve performance of react components?